 If You’re Experiencing any of these symptoms, consider trying these methods:

 Hypnosis, massage, meditation, relaxation techniques

 Acupuncture, aromatherapy, biofeedback, hypnosis, massage, music therapy

 Aromatherapy, exercise, hypnosis, massage, meditation, tai chi, yoga

-These 11 alternative cancer treatments have shown some promise in helping people with cancer.
-Talk to your doctor if you’re interested in trying:
+These therapies have shown some promise in helping people with cancer.
+Let your doctor know if you are interested in or actually trying:

 During acupuncture treatment, a practitioner inserts tiny needles into your skin at precise points.
 Studies show acupuncture may be helpful in relieving nausea caused by chemotherapy.
 Acupuncture may also help relieve certain types of pain in people with cancer.

 Acupuncture is safe if it’s performed by a licensed practitioner using sterile needles.
 Ask your doctor for names of trusted practitioners.
 Acupuncture isn’t safe if you’re taking blood thinners or if you have low blood counts, so check with your doctor first.